When it comes to marijuana, it doesn't always get a good spin. However, as more research is conducted on CBD, more benefits are being discovered.

 This is a condition that causes a person to believe things are real, even when they're not.
 There could be imaginary images or sounds associated with psychosis.
 It can affect how a person talks and behaves, and it could be accompanied by anxiety and depression.

 Psychosis itself is not a disease, but rather a symptom of mental illness including schizophrenia.
 It can be caused by trauma, as well as drug abuse.
-Interestingly, using marijuana (with the psychoactive component THC) at a young age is suspected to be one of the causes.
+Interestingly, using marijuana (with the psychoactive component THC) at a young age is suspected to be one of the causes, though the science demonstrating this is sketchy.

 Young people are especially prone to psychosis, but doctors aren't yet completely sure why.